jundi69/pccl/docs/md/4_PCCL_API_Overview.md

   and a flag `allow_content_inequality`.
 - If any mismatch is found (by hashing each tensor), that peer is told to re-request data from a designated “correct” peer.
+- `strategy` can be:
+  - `PCCL_SHARED_STATE_SYNC_STRATEGY_ENFORCE_POPULAR`: The most common has content is distributed to all peers.
+Peers send and receive accordingly as requested by the master to facilitate this outcome.
+  - `PCCL_SHARED_STATE_SYNC_STRATEGY_RECEIVE_ONLY`:
+     The user has indicated that they expect to receive shared state only during this shared state sync.
+     Never must the shared state synchronization result in bytes being transmitted from this peer.
+     When this strategy is used, the peer's shared state contents are not considered for hash popularity.
+     The shared state chosen can never be the shared state provided by this peer.
+     This can be interpreted to mean that the peer deliberately declares that it has "incorrect shared state" which should be overwritten.
+  - `PCCL_SHARED_STATE_SYNC_STRATEGY_SEND_ONLY`:
+     The user has indicated that they expect to send shared state only during this shared state sync.
+     Never must the shared state synchronization result in bytes being received by this peer - meaning its shared state contents may not be overwritten by a different shared state content candidate.
+     When this strategy is used, the peer's shared state contents must be the popular shared state.
+     If multiple peers specify this strategy and the shared state contents are not identical for the set of peers declaring send-only, this peer will be kicked by the master.
+     The shared state chosen must be the shared state provided by this peer or from a peer with identical contents.
+     If this method call succeeds, all peers are guaranteed to have the same shared state as this peer had before the call and still has after the shared state sync call.
+     This can be interpreted to mean that hte peer deliberately declares that it has the "correct shared state" which should be sent to all peers.
+If multiple peers declare this, the hash content of the shared state must match for all peers that declare this strategy.

 - Once the entire group is consistent at that revision, the function returns.
 - `sync_info_out->tx_bytes` / `sync_info_out->rx_bytes`: Tells you how many bytes were actually transmitted or received in that sync (often zero if you are already identical).